 Hi all!
 I’m sorry for the radio silence recently – I got married in August, then went on honeymoon and work has been nonstop ever since!
 I’ve just got a quicky for you this week, from a translation I recently completed.
-Here are (some) of the abbreviations and course names you might encounter at a university in France:Continue reading “Vocab Vendredi: University Courses”
+Here are (some) of the abbreviations and French university course names:Continue reading “Vocab Vendredi: French University Courses”

 I’ve done a few translation jobs recently relating to finance and once again, I thought I would share the fruits of my research with you all!
+So here is a collection of French financial terms!
 Also, I have a six week series on my instagram called ‘Vocab Vendredi’ where I post an image relating to a French-vocabulary-based fact – check it out here.

-As I am a freelance translator and work predominantly from home, it means I have complete control over what is playing in my ‘office’ (actually a corner of my bedroom).
+As I am a freelance translator and work predominantly from home, it means I have complete control over what is playing to create my office background noise (actually a corner of my bedroom).
 Read on to find out more and let me know what you like to listen to!

 Bonjour tout le monde!